When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 What are the signs or symptoms?

-Symptoms of spina bifida vary for each child, and they depend on the type of spina bifida that your child has.
-Some children have no symptoms at all.
-Others may have severe paralysis and brain injury.
+Symptoms of spina bifida vary for each child and depend on the type.
+Some children have no symptoms.
+Others may have very bad paralysis and brain injury.

-- A visible sign on your child's back, such as:
+Symptoms may include:- A sign you can see on your child's back, like:

-A dimple, a birthmark, or an unusual clump of hair.
+- A dimple, birthmark, or unusual clump of hair.

-Partial to complete paralysis.
-This can cause difficulty walking.
+- Partial or complete paralysis.
+This can cause trouble walking.

 How is this diagnosed?

-A blood test that measures levels of alpha-fetoprotein (AFP).
-High levels of this protein may mean that your baby has spina bifida.
+- A blood test that measures levels of the protein alpha-fetoprotein (AFP).
+High levels may mean that your baby has spina bifida.

-A test to screen for certain conditions using a sample of fluid from the sac that surrounds the unborn baby (amniocentesis).
+- Amniocentesis to screen for certain problems.
+This is a test of some fluid that's removed from the sac that surrounds the unborn baby.

 How is this treated?

-Treatment depends on what type of spina bifida your child has and how severe the condition is.
-Treatment may include:
+Treatment depends on the type of spina bifida your child has and how bad it is.
+Treatment may include:- Surgery to correct the spinal problem.

 Follow these instructions at home: